 Stock Ownership Guidelines.
 The Company maintains stock ownership guidelines, which are outlined in the Company's Corporate Governance Guidelines.
-We believe that material stock ownership by the NEOs plays a role in effectively aligning the NEOs' interests with those of stockholders and strongly motivates the NEOs to build long-term shareholder value.
+We believe that material stock ownership by the NEOs plays a role in effectively aligning the NEOs' interests with those of stockholders and strongly motivates the NEOs to build longterm shareholder value.
 Pursuant to our stock ownership guidelines, the CEO is required to own at least 5x his annual salary in Shares, based on market value, within five years of joining the Company.
 The other NEOs are required to own at least 2x their annual salary in Shares, based on market value, within three years of joining the Company.
 The Board may make exceptions to this requirement based on circumstances; however, no exceptions have been made for the current NEOs.
 Messrs.
 Bluestein, Meyer and Follmann and Ms. Botelho met their minimum guidelines.

-The Compensation Committee's review of the NEO's stock ownership as of December 31, 2023 showed that:
+The Compensation Committee's review of the NEO's stock ownership as of the closing stock price of the Shares on December 31, 2024 showed that:

-Mr. Bluestein owned 2,223,745 Shares, RSAs and RSUs.
-Based on his 2023 salary of \$650,000, he owns Shares worth 5x his annual base salary.
+Mr. Bluestein owned 2,286,377 Shares, RSAs and RSUs.
+Based on his 2024 salary, he owns Shares worth in excess of 5x his annual base salary.

-- Mr. Meyer owned 309,265 Shares, RSAs and RSUs.
-Based on his 2023 salary of \$550,000, he owned Shares worth 2x his annual base salary. - Mr. Follmann owned 89,686 Shares, RSAs and RSUs.
-Based on his 2023 salary of \$300,000, he owns Shares worth 2x his annual base salary - Ms. Botelho owned 40,179 Shares, RSAs and RSUs.
-Based on her 2023 salary of \$300,000, she owns Shares worth 2x her annual base salary.
+- Mr. Meyer owned 371,836 Shares, RSAs and RSUs.
+Based on his 2024 salary, he owns Shares worth in excess of 2x his annual base salary. - Mr. Follmann owned 123,482 Shares, RSAs and RSUs.
+Based on his 2024 salary, he owns Shares worth in excess of 2x his annual base salary. - Ms. Botelho owned 70,768 Shares, RSAs and RSUs.
+Based on her 2024 salary, she owns Shares worth in excess of 2x her annual base salary.